 - Hoffman v Heinrichs, 2012 MBQB 133, 2013 MBCA 63 .
 Successfully defended the sole beneficiary of an estate worth over $2 million against claims of lack of testamentary capacity, duress and undue influence.

 - Lake Louise Limited Partnership v Canad Corporations of Manitoba Ltd., 2013 MBQB 67.
 Succeeded in having the Court of Queen’s Bench adopt an interpretation of a “gross revenues” clause in a limited partnership agreement arising out of the joint ownership of a Winnipeg and Brandon casino and hotel operation.
 Going forward, the result means that the defendant Canad will obtain hundreds of thousands of dollars each year for the balance of the limited partnership agreement up to 2025.

 - The City of Winnipeg was found in contempt for failing to abide by the Mandamus Order.
 6165347 Manitoba Inc. et al v The City of Winnipeg 2019 MBQB 121

 Supreme Court of Canada

-- Dave appeared before the Supreme Court of Canada on January 19th, 2015 in the case of Stuart Olson Dominion Ltd., formerly known as Dominion Construction Company Inc. v Structal Heavy Steel, A Division of Canam Group Inc., a builder’s lien case.
-The Court reserved its decision.
+- Stuart Olson Dominion Ltd., formerly known as Dominion Construction Company Inc. v Structal Heavy Steel, A Division of Canam Group Inc. SCC 43, a leading case in relation to the trust provisions of builder’s lien legislation

 - Marchischuk v Dominion Industrial Supplies Ltd., M.J.
 No. 75, M.J.
 No. 545, S.C.J.
 No. 44 (adjuster’s conduct after limitation date expired not amounting to estoppel)